Status: Under construction

 Originally reported cost: $96 million

-As of May 2022, the Paseo del Volcan Extension project was in study and review.
+As of September 2023, the Paseo del Volcan Extension project was under construction.

 Update from Highway Boondoggles 4, 2018: